mneedham/mastodon-stream/README.md

-# Mastodon usage - counting toots with DuckDB
+# Mastodon usage - counting toots with Apache Pinot

 [Mastodon](https://joinmastodon.org/) is a _decentralized_ social networking platform.
 Mastodon users are members of a _specific_ Mastodon server, and servers are capable of joining other servers to form a global (or at least federated) social network.